Column: In a jaded world, here’s a player worthy of cheers

-FLOWERY BRANCH, Ga. — Tired of pompous, entitled athletes who don’t realize how good they have it?
+FLOWERY BRANCH, Ga. — Tired of pompous, entitled athletes who don’t seem to realize how good they have it?

 This is a guy who hasn’t forgotten what it’s like to be told you’re not good enough — on HBO’s “Hard Knocks” no less, for the whole world to see.